 - Remember that your depressed self is not your true self.
 Whatever life-condition you find yourself in at any one moment always feels like the only life-condition you’ve ever had or will have.
 But your life-condition can and often does change literally from moment to moment.

-- Understand that anti-depressants only treat the symptoms of depression.
-None of the foregoing has been intended as a denial that anti-depressant medication plays a significant role in the treatment of depression.
+- Understand that antidepressants only treat the symptoms of depression.
+None of the foregoing has been intended as a denial that antidepressant medication plays a significant role in the treatment of depression.
 In the right patient, antidepressants reduce the symptoms of suffering exceptionally well and can be literally life-saving.
 Research is especially clear that combining antidepressant medication with cognitive therapy is more effective than either alone.
 But antidepressants can’t make anyone actually happy because happiness isn’t merely the absence of suffering.
-The best approach, in my view, is to treat the symptoms of depression with antidepressants (or cognitive therapy or even electroconvulsive therapy) when symptoms are severe enough to warrant it while at the same time attempting to address the underlying cause of the depression itself.
+The best approach might be to treat the symptoms of depression with antidepressants (or cognitive therapy or even electroconvulsive therapy) when symptoms are severe enough to warrant it while at the same time attempting to address the underlying cause of the depression itself.

 I fully recognize that as a means to battle depression—especially a deep, all-consuming depression—these suggestions are inadequate.
 The point in making them, however, is to emphasize that the single most effective means to resolve a depression is to find a way to tap into our immense power to solve problems.